OWASP/threat-dragon/docs/usage/install/docker.md

 #### Building
 You can build a local docker image from the top directory of the project, which contains the `Dockerfile`.
 Use a command such as:
-`docker build -t owasp-threat-dragon:local .`
-Note that here we have used a tag `local`, but it could be almost anything such as `dev`.
+`docker build -t owasp-threat-dragon:local -f Dockerfile` Note that here we have used a tag `local` but almost any tag is accepted, for example `dev`.

 #### Pulling/Downloading
 The released docker images are stored in [Docker Hub](https://hub.docker.com/r/owasp/threat-dragon/tags?page=1&ordering=name)